 Technical research was not conducted smoothly.
-It was assigned to be a week's research on programming languages and tools we can use.
-However, because the task was made vaguely, i.e., everyone goes to do technical research, it turned out that no one had done anything useful related to technical research.
+It was assigned to be a week's research task on programming languages and tools we can use.
+However, because the task was declared vaguely, it turned out that no one had done any useful technical research.
 After that, the team discussed aspects of technical research and distributed work to different people.
-Technical research was done and enough for the interim report at the end.
-However, it was far from enough to help us decide the programming language at that time.
-The team has worked on complete the part as asked to do it, but not in order to actually choose some technical things properly.
-This was a big mistake and caused more waste of time before actual programming since all of us found it hard to do coding with the tools decided in the interim report.
+Technical research was partly done and enough for the interim report.
+Nevertheless, it was far from enough to help us decide the programming language at that time.
+The team has worked on completing the part as asked to do, but did not implement the process in order and choose technical language and tools properly.
+This mistake caused a waste of time before actual programming, since all of us found it is hard to do coding with the tools we decided in the interim report.

 As a reflective remark, we would do comprehensive and focused technical research to choose the most suitable programming language and tools for a project.

-2.3 Software Engineering Methodology
+2.3 Software Engineering Methodology - strong

 It is not easy for team members who are not experienced in software engineering to decide which software engineering method to use, traditional or agile.
 Firstly, we reviewed the related lectures of the Software Engineering module and listed both methods' advantages and disadvantages.
 Also, we referred to the advice of the supervisor.
 Finally, we decided to combine two methods to develop this software.
 The traditional development method was used to detailly record the requirement documents, while the agile development method was used in the design and development stages.
 Agile helped improve customer engagement.
 We were able to contact and confirm any details with our supervisor on time.
 According to the supervisor's advice and suggestions after each sprint, the software was accumulatively being more robust and equipped with more features.

 The software we built is components based and is relatively suitable for the agile method.
 We could always see the software's progress, which made the team more energetic and willing to develop.
-As the method was agile, even requirements change could be handled well.
+As the method was agile, even requirements changes could be handled well.

 2.4 Time Management Issues

-Meeting Time Management

-The supervisor emphasised that each formal meeting must be controlled within 30 minutes.
-However, sometimes we may have lots of content expected to discuss with the supervisor.
-That sometimes led to the meeting for longer than 30 minutes.
-To solve this problem, one member pays attention to the time in each formal meeting.
-The member will remind everyone if time is exceeded.
-Further, we carefully choose more important content to discuss in formal meetings.

-Late of Starting Coding
+Late of Starting Coding – weak but learned a lesson

-At the middle stage, our overall progress seemed a bit slow compared to other groups.
-The reason may be that we need to do more work to collect user requirements.
-Some members have raised concerns about whether we could finish the project on time.
-After consulting the module convenor, we were told to focus on ourselves because it is meaningless to compare with different groups.
-We should trust our time plan and follow it.

 Because we did technical research again after interim report for finding a more suitable programming language, coding was postponed.
 The team also spent another three weeks learning React and Electron.
-It turns out that software development finished later than planned, but the overall time plan was reasonable.
-More importantly, we modified the plan several times to adapt to any updates.
+It turned out that software development finished later than planned, but the quality of software and overall time were guaranteed by rescheduling time plan.
 This made the process more flexible and agile.

 2.5 Team Management Issues

-Late of Finishing Tasks
+Late of Finishing Tasks - weak but learned a lesson